Skip to main content

 Alternatively, instead of providing the Client Secret, you can authenticate using certificate credentials by providing:

-• Certificate Thumbprint - The certificate thumbprint as appears when registering the certificate to the App
+• Certificate Thumbprint - The thumbprint of the certificate as it appears when registering the certificate to the application.

 • Private Key - The private key of the registered certificate